Swartz Center Staff

 Dave is an active board member at MedSage Technologies (now NewCare Solutions LLC), EZ-FLO Injection Systems and the Indiana University of Pennsylvania Alumni Association (ex-officio, past president).
 He is an Advisory board member to InnovationWork’s AlphaLab, Pittsburgh Equity Partners and Carnegie Mellon University’s Project Olympus.
 Dave also served as Executive-in-residence at the Pittsburgh Life Sciences Greenhouse, working with healthcare information technology startups.

 Dave holds an MBA with Distinction from Carnegie Mellon University and a B.S. in physics, Summa Cum Laude, from Indiana University of Pennsylvania.
+Dave was a 2017 recipient of the Tepper School Alumni Award.
 He lives with his wife Kristan and three sons in Fox Chapel, Pa.

 Lenore is internationally recognized for her work in increasing the participation of girls and women in Science, Technology, Engineering and Math (STEM) fields.
 She was a founder of the Association for Women in Mathematics and the Expanding Your Horizons Network.
 At Carnegie Mellon she founded the Women@SCS program.
 In 2004 she received the U.S. Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring.
 In 2009 she received the Carnegie Science Catalyst Award recognizing her work with Project Olympus targeting high-tech talent to promote economic growth in the Pittsburgh region and for increasing the participation of women in computer science.